flytbase/flytsim-docker/README.md

 ## Activate your FlytSim

-Now that you have a working FlytSim setup, with FlytConsole at (http://localhost/flytconsole) showing a valid Connection status, activate your FlytSim to enable few critical Navigation APIs.
+Now that you have a working FlytSim setup, with [FlytConsole](http://localhost/flytconsole) showing a valid Connection status, activate your FlytSim to enable few critical Navigation APIs.
 Once FlytConsole performs license validity checks and ask you to reboot, execute the *start* script again.

 *Note:* Without activation none of the demoapps would work.

 ## DemoApps

-Once you have got your FlytSim activated, with FlytConsole at (http://localhost/flytconsole) showing a valid Connection status, you are good to go ahead with trying some of our sample apps.
+Once you have got your FlytSim activated, with [FlytConsole](http://localhost/flytconsole) showing a valid Connection status, you are good to go ahead with trying some of our sample apps.
 Open up a shell inside the container by triggering *openshell* script.
 Once inside the container, try running [cpp demo app](http://docs.flytbase.com/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.html#write-onboard-cpp) or [python demo app](http://docs.flytbase.com/docs/FlytOS/Developers/BuildingCustomApps/OnboardPython.html#write-onboard-python).

 ## FAQs

-* For docker running on Windows/Mac, how much CPU and RAM should I allocate to Docker.
+Q. **For docker running on Windows/Mac, how much CPU and RAM should I allocate to Docker**.

-You can allocate 2GB RAM for Docker.
+A. You can allocate 2GB RAM for Docker.
 For CPU, you could begin with allocating 4CPUs, but since it depends on your device's CPU power, the number may vary for different machines.
 FlytSim is a very power intensive application, and it won't function correctly if not alotted enough resources.
 To know whether FlytSim is not getting deprived of resources, try opening a shell inside the container using *openshell* script.
 Once inside run this command:

 ```bash
 $ gz stats